grevevarg/modelgrab/README.md

 ## Future expansion

-Add webscraping functionality for a better effort automatic folder placement.
+Add webscraping functionality for a better effort automatic folder placement.<br>
-Support models being added into subfolders (chars/loras/poses or resolution factor for upscale models and so on) Support OpenModelDB downloads
+Support models being added into subfolders (chars/loras/poses or resolution factor for upscale models and so on)<br>
+Support OpenModelDB downloads<br>
-Support Huggingface downloads
+Support Huggingface downloads<br>